 \subsection{Progressive Feature Blending (PFB)}

-To achieve localized editing, previous methods \cite{bdm, bldm, sdedit, repaint,diffedit} employ a pixel-level blending technique, where newly generated intermediate latent variables are blended with the noised versions of the input image across different noise levels.
+To achieve localized editing, previous methods \cite{bdm, bldm, sdedit, repaint,diffedit} typically involve blending the generated intermediate latent variables with noised versions of the input image at different noise levels.
 However, empirical experiments indicate that this approach can introduce artifacts and inconsistencies in the results.
-This is because the pixel-level information in the intermediate noisy images lacks the necessary semantics to produce consistent and seamless fusion.
+This is because the low-level information in the intermediate noisy images lacks the necessary semantics to produce consistent and seamless fusion.
 While extensions have been made in latent diffusion \cite{ldm}, which leverages a pre-trained autoencoder to encode the input image into a lower-dimensional hidden space for efficient diffusion, the hidden space itself still lacks the essential semantics required to maintain image consistency.
 To address these limitations, we propose a simple yet effective module called Progressive Feature Blending (PFB).
 This module can be plugged into any pre-trained text-to-image frameworks to enhance their ability to generate consistent and high-quality images.

 Recall that each diffusion step $t$ contains predicting the noise $\boldsymbol{\varepsilon}$ with ($x_t$, $\mathcal{C}^*$, $\mathbf{y}_t$, $\mathcal{C}$, $\mathbf{m}$) using a U-shaped network $\hat{\epsilon}_\theta$ composed of transformer blocks.
 In the left branch of Figure \ref{fig:pfb}, we show three consecutive blocks of the pre-trained noise prediction network $\epsilon_{\theta}$ for $\mathbf{y}_t$ and denote the $i$-th transformer block's output as $\varphi_i(\mathbf{y}_t)$.
 PFB is implemented by inserting the feature blending module into certain layers of the noise prediction network, as shown in the right branch of Figure \ref{fig:pfb}.
 At each layer, we blend the feature map $\hat{\varphi}_i(\mathbf{x}_t)$ with $\varphi_i(\mathbf{y}_t)$ using the binary mask $\mathbf{m}$ as below: